ZijieZhao/see/see_again.md

 Applying cluster algoirthm to MHW - A kmeans example.
 -------------

 We get so many MHW events.
-Could we use some cluster algorithm to divide them into different groups based on their properties?
+Could we use some cluster algorithms to divide them into different groups based on their properties?
 Let's try kmeans.
 We use mean, maximum, cumulative intensity and duration as variable for cluster algorithm.

 ```
 % Change it to matrix;